On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies

 Time-series forecasting methods are designed to take spatio-temporal relations into account.
 Earlier studies on time-series forecasting focus on linear prediction models such as autoregressive (AR), moving average (MA) and auto-regressive integrated moving average (ARIMA) models where a linear function of past observations is used to predict the future values \citep{Box2015}.
 Recent advances in artificial neural networks and deep learning allow practitioners to use deep learning in time-series forecasting, which provides the ability to process a large amount of data (e.g., a larger portion of the temporal data).
-Long short term memory neural networks and gated recurrent units are among the most commonly used deep learning approaches for time-series forecasting with immediate applications in various fields such as power systems and marketing \citep{agrawal2018long, cheng2017powerlstm, kuan2017short}.
+Long short-term memory neural networks and gated recurrent units are among the most commonly used deep learning approaches for time-series forecasting with immediate applications in various fields such as power systems and marketing \citep{agrawal2018long, cheng2017powerlstm, kuan2017short}.
 Recent deep learning-based time-series prediction studies tend to involve more advanced neural network architectures such as DeepAR \citep{Salinas2019} and Deep State Space \citep{rangapuram2018deep} models.
-Being global, such models leverage information from multiple time series to yield improved forecasts for any target time series.
-We refer readers to recent review papers on deep learning methods in time-series prediction for a more detailed list of relevant studies \citep{Fawaz2019, Gamboa2017}.
+Unlike traditional time series forecasting models, such deep learning-based models leverage information from multiple time series to yield improved forecasts for any target time series.
+We refer readers to recent review papers \citep{Fawaz2019, Gamboa2017} on deep learning methods in time-series prediction for a more detailed list of relevant studies.

 In order to overcome some computational difficulties associated with MSPs, that are exacerbated when there are many uncertain parameters in the problem, uncertainty models of a simple form have been mostly used in the literature.
 Under the common independence assumption, a model is built for each random variable, mostly in the form of a uniform, normal or lognormal distribution.
 In a more complex setting where the stage-wise independence assumption has been relaxed, previous studies mostly rely on low-order autoregressive models, namely AR(1) and AR(2), to capture some dependencies in uncertain parameters, as in \citep{daryalal2020lagrangian,shapiro2014lectures}.
-However, the accuracy of the forecasts might have a significant impact on the MSP model results, for both the actual quality of obtained solutions and accuracy of used performance measures, as well as on the number of scenarios required to well express the parameter uncertainty, thus on the complexity of the solution approach.